ShahJabir/react-demo/README.md

 👉 **Background Changer**: 5 color supported Background Changer (More color can be addable).

+👉 **Password Generator**: A Password Generator.
+Where you can generate password.

 ## <a name="quick-start">🤸 Quick Start</a>

 Follow these steps to set up the project locally on your machine.